MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L03_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

 ### Exercise 3: Remove the resources used in the lab

-1. Stop and remove the agent service by running .config.cmd remove from the command prompt.
+1. Stop and remove the agent service by running `.\config.cmd remove` from the command prompt.
 2. Delete the agent pool.
 3. Revoke the PAT token.